 Leverage analytics to identify usage and gaps, and build a content strategy

-With analytics, gain a deeper understanding of what makes your digital experience successful.
+Search analytics can help you gain a deeper understanding of what makes your digital experience successful.
+They can give you insights into the following:

-- Search queries with no results.
+- Search queries with no results (aka content gaps).

 - Products with greater or lower conversation rates.